boazbk/tcs/lec_07_other_models.md

 For every input $x$, we can  compute $\alpha(x)$ to be the configuration corresponding to the initial state of $P$ when executed on input $x$.
-We can modify the program $P$ so that when it decides to halt, it will first wait until the index variable `i` reaches the $0$ position and also zero out all of its scalar and array variables except for `Y` and `Yvalid`.
+We can modify the program $P$ so that when it decides to halt, it will first wait until the index variable `i` reaches the $0$ position and also zero out all of its scalar and array variables except for `Y` and `Y_nonblank`.
 Hence the program eventually halts if and only the automaton eventually reaches a configuration $\beta$ in which $\beta_0$ encodes the value of `loop` as $0$, and moreover in this case, we can "read off" the output from $\beta_0$.
 :::